Decoloniality: Decolonial love

 In Lak'ech has been referred to as a reflection of decolonial love.

-Decolonial love is a love established on our relationality that is directed toward the emancipation of community from the coloniality of power, including human and non-human beings.
+Decolonial love is conceived by decolonialists as a love established on relationality that is directed toward the emancipation of community from the coloniality of power, including human and non-human beings.
 It was developed by Chicana feminist Chela Sandoval as a reformulation of love beyond individualist romantic notions of love.
 Decolonial love "demands a deep recognition of our humanity and mutual implacability in undoing colonial relations of power and oppression that lead to indifference, contempt, and dehumanization."
 It begins from within, as a love of one's humanity and for those who have resisted colonial violence in their pursuit of healing and liberation.
 Thinkers who speak to the concept state that it is rooted in Indigenous cosmologies, including In Lak'ech ("you are my other me"), where love is a relational and resisting act toward the coloniality of power.

 Critiquing Western liberal democracy

-Moving beyond the critiques of enlightenment philosophy and modernity, decolonial critiques of democracy uncover how practices in democratic governance root themselves in colonial and racial rhetoric.
+Moving beyond the critiques of enlightenment philosophy and modernity, decolonial critiques of democracy allege that practices in democratic governance root themselves in colonial and racial rhetoric.
 Subhabrata Bobby Banerjee seeks to counter "hegemonic models of democracy that cannot address issues of inequality and colonial difference."

 Banerjee critiques western liberal democracy: "In liberal democracies colonial power becomes the epistemic basis of a privileged Eurocentric position that can explain culture and define the realities and identities of marginalized populations, while eliding power asymmetries inherent in the fixing of colonial difference."
 He also extends this analysis against deliberative democracy, arguing that this political theory fails to take into account colonized forms of deliberation often discounted and silenced—including oral history, music production, and more—as well as how asymmetries of power are reproduced within political arenas.